NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --heights-from-dem-weight <double (default: 1.0)>
     How much weight to give to keep the triangulated points close to the DEM if specified via ``--heights-from-dem``.
 If the weight is not positive, keep the triangulated points fixed.
+This value should be inversely proportional with ground sample distance, as then it will convert the measurements from meters to pixels, which is consistent with the reprojection error term.

 --heights-from-dem-robust-threshold <double (default: 0.5)>
     If positive, this is the robust threshold to use keep the